 5.3 Subgrade 3b: All of the agricultural land on the site has been classified as Subgrade 3b, moderate quality land, with soil droughtiness as the main limitation.
 The majority of soil augerings in these soils proved to be impenetrable below the topsoil.
 Therefore, a subsequent soil inspection pit (Pit 1) was dug to assess the condition of the subsoils on the site.
-The pit showed the existence of a medium silty clay loam topsoil containing 35% total flints by volume.
-A similar texture prevails throughout the profile although stone contents do increase.
-An upper subsoil containing 45% total flints by volume extends to 42cm, overlies a lower subsoil containing 60% total flints by volume which proved impenetrable to digging at 70cm.
+The pit showed the existence of a medium silty clay loam topsoil containing 44% total flints by volume.
+An upper subsoil of a similar texture containing 57% total flints by volume, overlies a clay lower subsoil containing 56% total flints by volume which proved impenetrable to digging at 70cm.
 The impenetrable nature of these soils means that a number of assumptions regarding rooting depths and stone contents below this depth had to be made, for the purpose of assessing the droughtiness of these soils.
 The underlying geology for the site makes it possible to assume that profiles will not become any less stony.
 Furthermore, it was assumed that roots are able to penetrate a further 20cm below the level at which the soils became impenetrable to digging.
 Due to the interaction of soil characteristics such as textures, substructural conditions and profile stone contents with climatic factors, these soils show a significant limitation on the amount of profile available water for crop growth.
 There is also a restriction on the range of crops that can tolerate such conditions.
 This droughtiness limitation means that the agricultural land on the site can be classified as no better than Subgrade 3b.
-It should be noted that boring no. 1 showed a less stony soil profile which is classified as Grade 2, corresponding with the small band of chalk on the site.
-Yet this soil type is not regarded as sufficiently extensive to warrant mapping as a separate unit.

-5.4 There is a small area of woodland in the north of the site.
+5.4 A slurry pond in the north of the site has been marked as non-agricultural land.

-ADAS REFERENCE : 4203/204/93 MAFF REFERENCE : EL42/00228 Resource Planning Team Guildford Statutory Group ADAS Reading
+ADAS REFERENCE : 4203/208/93 MAFF REFERENCE : EL42/00228 Resource Planning Team Guildford Statutory Group ADAS Reading